yehinkang/Flashcards/README.md

 5. Open the folder.
 You should see files like `flashcards.py`, `requirements.txt`, and `README.md` inside.

+**Tip:**
-**Tip:** To get the full path to this folder for use in Terminal, hold the Option key and right-click the folder in Finder, then choose "Copy (folder) as Pathname".
+- To get the full path to this folder for use in Terminal, hold the Option key and right-click the folder in Finder, then choose "Copy (folder) as Pathname".
 You can then paste that path after `cd` in Terminal.
+- If you use Visual Studio Code (VS Code), you can open the project folder by going to **File > Open Folder...**.
+Once the folder is open in VS Code, you can open a new Terminal window directly in that location by selecting **Terminal > New Terminal** from the menu.
+This will save you from having to navigate with the `cd` command manually.

 ## 5. Create a Virtual Environment